ReSpeak/TS3Hook/README.md

 ## What is this?

-This is a hook that decrypts Teamspeak 3 command packets on the fly and displays them in Teamspeak's own Console.
+This is a TS3Client Plugin that decrypts Teamspeak 3 command packets on the fly and displays them in Teamspeak's own Console.

 ## How to use